DNSCrypt/doh-server/README.md

 However, ephemeral keys are currently only stored in memory.
 In a load-balanced configuration, sticky sessions must be used.

+Currently available ODoH relays only use `POST` queries.
+So, `POST` queries have been disabled for regular DoH queries, accepting them is required to be compatible with ODoH relays.

+This can be achieved with the `--allow-odoh-post` command-line switch.

 ## Operational recommendations

 * DoH can be easily detected and blocked using SNI inspection.
 As a mitigation, DoH endpoints should preferably share the same virtual host as existing, popular websites, rather than being on dedicated virtual hosts.